syncfusion-content/javascript-docs/js/PivotGrid/Olap-Field-List.md

 The bottom portion of the layout is segregated as below:

-* Report filter: Exclusively designed to filter the item(s) placed in the particular position of the layout.
+* Report filter: Filter the item(s) placed in the particular position of the layout.
 * Value section: The value label usually displays the numeric value item(s) present in the report.
-* Column section: It is used to display the item(s) as column header and values in the pivot grid control.
+* Column section: Display the item(s) as column header and values in the pivot grid control.
-* Row section: It is used to display the item(s) as row header and values in the pivot grid control.
+* Row section: Display the item(s) as row header and values in the pivot grid control.

 ### Height of the pivot schema designer
 The [`height`](/api/js/ejpivotschemadesigner#members:height) property is used to set the height of the pivot schema designer.